gis-yang/gis-yang.github.io/_pages/UAV_Others.md

 feature_row_Africa:
   - image_path: /assets/images/Joe.png
     title: "Mapping Joe minters Afirican American Village"
     excerpt: "The application of advanced technology to document and preserve an art installation will be demonstrated through the mapping and digital documentation of artist Joe Minter's work.
 Minter, a found-object artist in Birmingham, has constructed a collection entitled 'African Village in America' around his home in Birmingham, Alabama, which narrates his life story and cultural movement.
-With the University of Alabama's expertise in geographic imaging, art curation, digital cataloguing, and art history, a digital rendering is being created to provide immediate access to the artist's site-specific presentation of found-object sculptures for scholars and the public.
 Previously, visitors were required to view the monumental environment in person, but the digital rendering will make it accessible to a wider audience"
     url: "https://1drv.ms/v/s!AqgbJT_jEQK6u718KNT3i33eCxSdtQ?e=p4I4Eh"
     btn_label: "View on GitHub"
     btn_class: "btn--primary"